 The family includes three main components.
 VibeVoice-1.5B is the flagship TTS model accepted as an Oral at ICLR 2026, generating up to 90 minutes of multi-speaker conversational audio.
 VibeVoice-Realtime-0.5B is a lightweight variant for streaming TTS with approximately 200ms latency, designed for real-time services and LLM voice output.
 VibeVoice-ASR handles speech-to-text for 60-minute recordings, producing structured transcriptions with speaker identification, timestamps, and customized hotword support.
 The ASR component was integrated into Hugging Face Transformers in March 2026.
 All models support English and Chinese natively, with experimental multilingual capabilities in nine additional languages including German, French, Japanese, and Korean.

-Released under MIT license with built-in safety measures including audible AI-generated disclaimers and imperceptible watermarks for provenance verification, VibeVoice is available on Hugging Face and runs locally via Python with PyTorch, through Google Colab, or using ComfyUI visual workflows.
-Microsoft positions the project for research and development, though the permissive license allows broad exploration.
-With over 34,000 GitHub stars and trending number one on GitHub in April 2026, VibeVoice has become the highest-traction open-source voice AI project, particularly relevant for developers building voice agents, podcast generation, and voice-enabled AI applications.
+Released under MIT license with built-in safety measures including audible AI-generated disclaimers and imperceptible watermarks for provenance verification, VibeVoice is available through GitHub documentation and Hugging Face model cards.
+Microsoft positions the project for research and development, and the current repository notes that the TTS code was removed for responsible-use reasons even though public model cards remain available.
+With about 49K GitHub stars, VibeVoice is especially relevant for developers evaluating voice agents, podcast generation, and voice-enabled AI applications.